Siddharth-Prabhakar/Python_task1/README.md

 ## 🎯 Game Objective

-Guess the hidden word by entering one letter at a time.
-You win by guessing the full word before running out of attempts.
+Guess the hidden word by entering one letter at a time. you win by guessing the full word before running out of attempts.

 ---